NeilKingdom/liblac/README.md

 with modern hardware features such as SIMD.
 These tend to make code less portable, however, which was a minor consideration as well.
 You will notice that the APIs are written in a functional manner (although not purely functional).
 This is to say that the mutation of input parameters is generally avoided, except for the output parameter.
-This places the responsibility of managing owners on you, the maintainer, not on the library.
+This places the responsibility of managing resource ownership on you, the maintainer, not on the library.
 Each API function is named following a specific convention.
 Each API function begins with lac_, which is intentionally done to reduce namespace collisions and to differentiate from other libraries.
 Additionally, each API function follows a verb-subject structure.
 This makes it easy to anticipate the names of similar functionality.
 For